 The small group seminar format of this course promotes discussion and interaction among students and between students and their professor.
 In addition, the professor serves as students' initial academic advisor.
 This course does not duplicate in content any other course in the curriculum and may not be used to fulfill any other graduation requirement.

-Each semester courses meeting the Writing Intensive and Quantitative Reasoning requirements are noted with an attribute when viewing the course offerings on the Registrar's Office Web page.
+Each semester courses meeting the Writing in the Discipline (WID) and Quantitative Reasoning (QR) requirements are noted with an attribute when viewing the course offerings in Banner.

-A single course may be used to fulfill the distribution requirement in only one division.
-A single course that fulfills a distribution requirement and other general and/or cross-cultural requirements may be used to fulfill each requirement, but counts as only one of the 32 required for graduation.
+A single course may be used to fulfill a distribution requirement in only one of the four areas.
+A single course that fulfills a distribution requirement and another requirement may be used to fulfill each requirement, but counts as only one of the 32 required for graduation.
 The following exception applies: A course that fulfills both the laboratory science (Division III) and quantitative reasoning (QR) may fulfill only one or the other.